signalfx/integrations/collectd-varnish/README.md

 Starting with collectd 5.6.1-sfx0, the varnish plugin provided within the SignalFx Package only supports varnish 4.
 Follow these steps to add varnish 3 plugin support:

-1. Copy the [varnish3.so](https://dl.signalfx.com/debs/collectd-varnish/varnish3.so) file to the collectd library directory `/usr/lib/collectd/`.
+1. Copy the <a target="_blank" href="https://dl.signalfx.com/debs/collectd-varnish/varnish3.so">varnish3.so</a> file to the collectd library directory `/usr/lib/collectd/`.

 2. Update the configuration file `10-varnish.conf` in your `/etc/collectd/managed_config` directory to show `varnish3` instead of `varnish` as the name used by the LoadPlugin.